How to build a profitable podcast.

 You could edit the irrelevant parts from the full podcast length, to keep the message on track.
 The listener’s attention span is essential, as well as the quality of your message.

 Your podcast might be one that requires you to put out new episodes daily.
 It could also be weekly, bi-weekly, or monthly.
-For example, a football podcast could quickly get new episodes every day.
 Not all topics present daily content for you to discuss.

 You need to stay in the mind of your audience, without bombarding them.
 You want listeners' attention, but you don’t want to overfeed, to ensure they don't get bored or tired of your message.